 Day one of the lesson: I met my instructor.
 Her name was Anna and she was a competitive swimmer through high school and college.
 She also coordinated all the summer swim lessons for our neighborhood recreation center.
 Teaching qualifications – check.
 She asked about me.
 I told her about my panic attack in Donner Lake last summer 20 yards into my swim (basically I got early stage hypothermia, felt like I had a piano on my chest, and could not get any power in my limbs).
 So my goal, I told her, was not to be in that position again.
 I wanted get better at swimming, to feel comfortable doing it, and ultimately, to do a triathlon.
 She responded that the first step was to get a wet suit if I wanted to attempt Donner again.
 The rest she would help me with.
 She asked me to swim a freestyle lap so she could assess me.
 When I finished, she said I was actually better than some students she has had who had triathlons under their belt.
 Huh.
-Who would have thunk it?
+Who woulda thunk it?
 She gave me tips on improving my freestyle then moved to breast stroke, which she was excited to work on because most triathletes use it as a fallback when they need a break.
 It turned out the breast stroke was the farthest thing from a break for me.
 It is powered by all the areas where I am weak: chest, upper back, abdomen, glutes and inner thighs.
 I also had been doing it all wrong, breathing at the wrong time, pulling my arms back the wrong way.
 What a mess.

 Day two: I rushed through 8:30 a.m. drop offs at soccer camp, then rushed home to get my swim stuff.
 With 10 minutes to go before my lesson, I plopped my gear in the back of my SUV, went to close the tail gate and heard a loud BONK!
-Just as I pondered where that noise came from, a dull ache come over my skull.
+Just as I pondered where that noise came from, a dull ache came over my skull.
 That bonk was the sound of the corner of the tail gate door slamming down on my head.
 I touched the spot that the pain radiated from, looked at my fingers, and saw blood.
 I called Anna, “Um, I’m sorry to do this but I think I have to cancel today…,” explaining my predicament.
 She understood, hoped everything was okay.
 Then I went upstairs to look in the mirror.
 Yep, definitely still bleeding.
-I got on the internet, googled “head laceration treatment.”
+I got on the Internet, googled “head laceration treatment.”
 I wanted to know if I needed to see a doctor or if I could just put antibiotic and a band-aid on it.
 The rule of thumb, apparently, is if the cut is longer than 1 1/2 inches and “smiles” (gives way and curves) when pinched, you need to seek medical attention.
 Dang, I thought.
 How was I going to get this done and pick up my kids in three hours?

 Day four: I was sore.
 My chest and inner thighs killed, evidence of having swum more breast stroke in 72 hours than I had my entire life.
 Anna reminded me that the only way to get over the soreness is to get the muscles accustomed to doing the work.
 So we did more breast stroke.
 Then she figured she’d give me a break and try out a couple fun things.
 Well, unlike the breast stroke, where I felt I had some potential to improve, two swimming skills my body simply was not designed for were the side stroke and flip turns.
 The side stroke was a sinking exercise for me.
 And my flip turns came out lopsided every time.
 I was so hopeless, it was comical.
 “So when you’re doing a triathlon, you’ll want to stick to the freestyle,” Anna advised.